Halfwitz/portfolio-site/inventorytracker.md

    <h4>Enhancement Process Reflection</h4>

-   <p>Transitioning this project from an SQLite implementation to a Firebase solution, I have greatly transformed the application's usability production-like implementation.
+   <p>Transitioning this project from an SQLite implementation to a Firebase solution, I have greatly transformed the application's usability for a production-like implementation.
 Adding Firebase dependencies and configuring the app in the Firebase console was simple, as the platform automatically handles many security concerns.
 In development, implementing Firebase and integrating Firebase Authentication was straightforward, though in integrating the Realtime Database, I faced significant challenges teaching important lessons about asynchronous operations and architecture.</p>

    <p>My original <code>InventoryDatabase</code> implementation used <em>synchronous</em> SQLite queries where methods like <code>getItem()</code> can return an item immediately, however, Firebase querying relies on <em>asynchronous</em> calls instead.
 I initially aimed to modify only the internal CRUD implementations of the <code>InventoryDatabase</code> class to allow the app to function the same without updating other classes, so I tried to keep the same synchronous return approach, but because the external classes calling <code>getItem()</code> or other methods expect a result instantly, this caused bugs in the code returning empty or null data before Firebase finished retrieving results.
 I realized I had to embrace Firebase’s asynchronous <code>.get()</code> and <code>.setValue()</code> calls by using callbacks to properly handle the data only after it arrives.
 This required rewriting many CRUD methods to accept callback interfaces, which meant that external classes for viewing and modifying the inventory (<code>NotificationsFragment</code>, <code>ItemFragment</code>, and <code>InventoryFragment</code>) had to be modified to pass callback implementations to the <code>InventoryDatabase</code> methods that handle callback results, ensuring the related UI components are updated only after a query or update is finished.</p>

-   <p>A concern I had with the real-time database was the security of users being able to interact with the database, so I also utilized the database rules in the Firebase console.</p>
+   <p>A concern I had with the real-time database was the security of users being able to interact with the database, so I also utilized the database rules in the Firebase console to have the following:</p>

    <pre>
     {  "rules": {